 Quit Smoking with the Lea Surgery

-We offer a FREE smoking cessation programme at the practice and have had an excellent success rate.
+We offer a FREE smoking cessation programme (see below) at the practice and have had an excellent success rate.
 If you would like to stop smoking we can help you every step of the way, providing one to one counselling and support and NHS prescriptions for nicotine replacement therapies as well as the new Champix tablet.

 Simply let us know if you would like to take part.
 This can be:

 - The patient is assessed for motivation and addiction